 This table describes the fees and expenses you may pay when buying and holding shares of the Fund.
 Sales charges and other expenses that may be imposed by variable insurance contracts are not included.
+If these charges were reflected, the expenses listed below would be higher.
 See the variable insurance contract prospectus.

-Class P Shares
+Class II Class P

+Shares Shares

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) L
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.13% 0.13%

 Distribution and/or Service (12b-1) Fees 0.25% 0.25%

 Other Expenses 0.19% 0.04%

 Acquired Fund Fees and Expenses 0.28% 0.28%

 Total Annual Fund Operating Expenses 0.85% 0.70%